Comprehensive

 We all know that being able to see our best is important.
 If you need a prescription for eyeglasses, then you need regular eye exams to check for changes in your vision, ensuring your prescription is up to date and you continue to have clear, sharp vision.
 If you prefer wearing contact lenses, you’ll need a contact lens exam to assess your eye health and to obtain an updated prescription.

-The comprehensive eye exam is about more than your vision, though.
+Our comprehensive eye exams in Tinley Park are about more than your vision, though.
 Even if you feel your vision is fine, a comprehensive eye exam is an important part of your healthcare.
-Many eye diseases have little to no symptoms in the early stages, and a comprehensive eye exam can also reveal other conditions of which you may not be aware, such as hypertension, heart disease, and diabetes
+Many eye diseases have little to no symptoms in the early stages, and an eye exam can also reveal other conditions of which you may not be aware, such as hypertension, heart disease, and diabetes

-A comprehensive eye health evaluation is important for documenting the status of your ocular health and can help to identify any early signs of disease.
+An eye exam is important for documenting the status of your ocular health and can help to identify any early signs of disease.
 During the evaluation, your doctor will ask about your family history of eye disease and will conduct a thorough examination of your eyes.
 This will include checking your visual acuity, assessing your intraocular pressure, and examining the health of your retina and optic nerve.
 In some cases, additional tests may be necessary to gather more information about your eye health.
-However, a comprehensive evaluation can provide valuable insights into the status of your ocular health and can help to catch any potential problems early on.

 Who Should Get a Comprehensive Eye Exam?

 Comprehensive eye exams are important for people of all ages, including babies, children, adults, and seniors.
-At Walter Eye Clinic, we provide comprehensive eye exams for people of all ages, including pediatric eye exams for babies and children.
+At Walter Eye Clinic, we provide comprehensive eye exams in Tinley Park for people of all ages, including pediatric eye exams for babies and children.

 What Does a Comprehensive Eye Exam Include?